-- (i)(a) A candidate who has appeared for the Secondary School Examination conducted by the Board and obtained Grades E1 or E2 in any or all the five subjects under Scholastic Area A(excluding the 6th subject) as per the Scheme of Studies shall be eligible for improving his/her performance in any or all the five subjects and may reappear at the subsequent attempts, at the examinations conducted by the Board.
-The candidate will be issued Statement of Subject wise Performance/Certificate of School-Based Assessment provided he/she obtains minimum Grade D in at least five subjects(excluding the 6th additional subject) as per the Scheme of Studies and grades in the subjects under Scholastic Area B and co-scholastic areas. - (i)(b) A candidate who has appeared for the Secondary School Examination conducted by the Senior Secondary School affiliated to the Board and obtained Grades E1 or E2 in any or all the five subjects under Scholastic Area A(excluding the 6th additional subject) as per the Scheme of Studies shall be eligible for improving his/her performance in any or all the five subjects and may reappear at the only attempt, at the examination conducted by the Senior School affiliated to the Board.
-The candidate will be issued Statement of Subject wise Performance/Certificate of School-Based Assessment provided he/she obtains minimum Grade D in at least five subjects(excluding the 6th additional subject) as per the Scheme of Studies and grades in the subjects under Scholastic Area B and coscholastic areas.

-- (ii) A candidate who fails to obtain minimum Grade D in the five subjects (excluding 6th additional subject) under Scholastic Area A at one or all the chances of Improvement of Performance shall be treated to have not qualified the examination and shall be required to reappear in all the subjects at the subsequent examination to be held in March next year as per syllabi and courses laid down for Summative Assessment II, for the examination concerned, in order to qualify the examination.
-The candidates' grades obtained in Formative Assessments and Summative Assessment I obtained in the Main examination shall be carried over till all the chances of Improvement Performance. - (iii) A candidate who fails to obtain minimum grade D in the five subjects(excluding 6th additional subject) under Scholastic Area A at the Secondary School Examination conducted by the Board shall be provisionally admitted to Class XI till he takes in subsequent first chance Improvement of Performance to be held in that year.
-His admission shall be treated as cancelled if he fails to obtain minimum Grade D in the five subjects(excluding the 6th additional subject) under Scholastic Area A at the first chance Improvement of Performance . - (iv) A candidate who fails to obtain minimum grade D in the five subjects(excluding 6th additional subject) under Scholastic Area A at the Secondary School Examination conducted by the Senior Secondary School affiliated to the Board shall be provisionally admitted to Class XI till he takes in the Improvement of Performance examination to be held in that year.
+- (b) A candidate who has appeared for the Secondary School Examination conducted by the Senior Secondary School affiliated to the Board and obtained Grades E1 or E2 in any or all the five subjects under Scholastic Area A(excluding the 6th additional subject) as per the Scheme of Studies shall be eligible for improving his/her performance in any or all the five subjects and may reappear at the only attempt, at the examination conducted by the Senior School affiliated to the Board.
+The candidate will be issued Statement of Subject wise Performance/Certificate of School-Based Assessment provided he/she obtains minimum Grade D in at least five subjects(excluding the 6th additional subject) as per the Scheme of Studies and grades in the subjects under Scholastic Area B and coscholastic areas. - (c) (i) A candidate who has appeared for the Secondary School Examination conducted by Senior Secondary School affiliated to the Board and obtained grades E1 or E2 in any or all the five subjects (excluding the 6th additional subject) under Scholastic Area A, as per the Scheme of Studies, shall be eligible for improving his performance and may reappear at the 1st chance Improvement of Performance examination to be conducted by the school to be held by July the same year.
+Candidates appearing for School Based Summative Assessment II shall, however, appear for their subsequent second, third, fourth and fifth chances of Improvement of Performance at the examination to be conducted by the Board.
+The candidate(s) will be issued Certificate of Continuous and Comprehensive Evaluation indicating the grades obtained in the subjects under Scholastic Area A and grades in the subjects under Scholastic Area B and Co-scholastic Areas. - (ii) At the Secondary School Examination, a candidate who does not obtain minimum Grade D in the five subjects. (excluding the 6th additional subject) under Scholastic Area A at one or all the chances of Improvement of Performance shall be treated to have not qualified the examination and shall be required to reappear in all the subjects at the examination to be held in March of the subsequent year, in order to qualify the examination.
+The syllabi and courses shall be as laid down for Summative Assessment II for the year of examination concerned.
+The candidates' grades obtained in all the Formative Assessments and Summative Assessments at the main examination shall be carried over till all the chances of Improvement of Performance. - (iii) A candidate who fails to obtain minimum grade D in the five subjects(excluding 6th additional subject) under Scholastic Area A at the Secondary School Examination conducted by the Board shall be provisionally admitted to Class XI till he takes in subsequent first chance Improvement of Performance to be held in that year.
+His admission shall be treated as cancelled if he fails to obtain minimum Grade D in the five subjects(excluding the 6th additional subject) under Scholastic Area A at the first chance Improvement of Performance. - (iv) A candidate who fails to obtain minimum grade D in the five subjects(excluding 6th additional subject) under Scholastic Area A at the Secondary School Examination conducted by the Senior Secondary School affiliated to the Board shall be provisionally admitted to Class XI till he takes in the Improvement of Performance examination to be held in that year.
 His/her admission shall be treated as cancelled if he/she fails to obtain minimum Grade D in the five subjects(excluding the 6th additional subject) under Scholastic Area A